fuyuantan/rag-workflow/README.md

 Optional models: seq-to-seq architecture, BART.

 6.Retrieval: Sparse + Dense<br>
-Sparse: Keyword-based retrieval, also known as term frequency-based retrieval, TF-IDF, e.g., BM25.
+Sparse: Keyword-based retrieval, also known as term frequency-based retrieval, TF-IDF, e.g., BM25.<br>
-Dense: Semantic-based retrieval, e.g., building an index with FAISS and calculating the L2 distance between the embeddings of the query and documents.
+Dense: Semantic-based retrieval, e.g., building an index with FAISS and calculating the L2 distance between the embeddings of the query and documents.<br>
-Alternatively, cosine similarity search can be used to calculate the similarity of TF-IDF vectors or word embeddings.
+Alternatively, cosine similarity search can be used to calculate the similarity of TF-IDF vectors or word embeddings.<br>

 7.Reranking<br>
-MMR (Maximal Marginal Relevance): Ensures relevance while increasing diversity.
+MMR (Maximal Marginal Relevance): Ensures relevance while increasing diversity.<br>
 Use a cross-encoder (e.g., ms-marco-MiniLM-*) with a pair of inputs (query and initially retrieved document) to calculate their relevance or similarity score.
 These models are slower but more accurate than BM25 and L2 distance.

 8.Filtering<br>
 Based on metadata, rerank or filter out results that do not conform to the query, e.g., sort descending, age > 18, production date > 20250515.

 9.Evaluation<br>
 Evaluate the effectiveness of "R" in RAG (Retrieval Quality): 1.
 Hit Rate, 2.
 Mean Reciprocal Rank (MRR), 3.
 Precision, 4.
 Recall, 5.
-NDCG (Normalized Discounted Cumulative Gain).
+NDCG (Normalized Discounted Cumulative Gain).<br>
 Then, "G" (Generation Quality): 1.
 Faithfulness, 2.
 Answer Relevance, 3.
 Context Relevance/Utilization, 4.
 Answer Correctness, 5.
 Fluency, 6.
 Conciseness, 7.
-Harmlessness.
+Harmlessness.<br>
 End-to-End System Performance: 1.
 User Satisfaction, 2.
 Task Completion Rate, 3.
 No Answer Rate / Rejection Rate, 4.
 Response Time / Latency, 5.
-Throughput.
+Throughput.<br>
 Operational and Cost Metrics: 1.
 Computational Cost, 2.
 Data Update & Maintenance Cost, 3.
 Scalability, 4.
-Robustness.
+Robustness.<br>
 Evaluation Strategies and Tools: Human evaluation, Golden Datasets, RAGAS, A/B Testing, LLM-as-a-judge

 </details>